 Believe it or not, we’ve actually gotten some good reviews about it over the years from our clients.

 You’ll want to know about the cost.
-It’s about $250.
-A small price to pay considering the alternatives of hefty fines or incarceration.
+It’s about $600, which you pay over time.
+And the cost can vary, depending on the specifics the program assigns you.
+But it's a small price to pay considering the alternatives of hefty fines or incarceration.

 The Huge Benefit